Stuycs-K/finalprojectapcs-3-ferrao-aydan-xiao-haowen/PROTOTYPE.md

 Technical Details: For the actual weapons, we plan on the PVectors we learned about to calculate the actual rays that we need to calculate the hitscan weapons firing, enemy attacks, and basically all interactions between each character.
 We start off with a katana, which will just be a gun with a small range.
 When we fire, the ray will check for the first thing it hits, if it's a wall, it will not register.
 If it hits an enemy, they will turn into a card.
 Timer at the top of the screen when you finish the game.

-Planned cards
+<s>Planned cards
 Yellow card: pistol 1 pellet with 1 damage
 Red card: shotgun 5 pellets with 1 damage
 Blue card: sniper 1 pellet with 5 damage
 Green card: uzi with 1 pellet 1 damages
-Purple: Grenades that can boost you(if we have extra time) or explode an enemy
+Purple: Grenades that can boost you(if we have extra time) or explode an enemy</s>

+There is now only one gun the player spawns with due to time constraits.

 # Project Design